contentql/cql/README.md

   - These plugins are enabled for `pages` collection
 - `scheduleDocPlugin`
   - This is our custom plugin which will provide an option to schedule the publish of a document
-  - It's enabled to `blogs` collection you can extend it but passing you own options in `schedulePluginOptions` parameter in `cqlConfig`
+  - It's enabled to `blogs` collection you can extend it but passing your own options in `schedulePluginOptions` parameter in `cqlConfig`
+- `@payloadcms/plugin-search`
+  - Search plugin is by-default enabled for blogs, tags, users collections
+  - you can extend it by passing your own options in `searchPluginOptions` parameter in `cqlConfig`